 Pulmonary refers to the lungs and chronic lung diseases, including asthma, can literally knock the breath out of you.
 If you are a sufferer or have seen others with these conditions, you know how life threatening they are.

-Smokers are usually more likely than nonsmokers to develop lung diseases including cancer.
+In addition, smokers are usually more likely than nonsmokers to develop lung diseases including cancer.

 Any one of these underlying medical condition can put an individual in a delicate situation during the COVID-19 pandemic.

-COVID-19 Alert!
-Let’s Roundup.
+COVID-19 Alert | Let’s Roundup.

 There are several underlying medical conditions that may result in an increased risk of contracting the COVID-19 virus.
 This may be manifested as more severe health issues or fatality for some individuals.